-- 1. Authorize payment for licensed child care when one of the following criteria is met: - 1.
-The child care center is licensed by DCYF or the equivalent agency in another state; - 2.
-The family home providing the child care has a child care license through DCYF or the equivalent agency in another state; - 3.
-The home or center is certified by DCYF or equivalent agency in another state if the child care program or family home is exempted from the licensing requirements by DCYF, e.g., military, public schools or Tribal Nations; or - 4.
-The provider accepts the DCYF child care subsidy rates. - 2.
-Obtain Area Administrator approval to pay the provider's usual rate on the Administrative Approval Request DCYF 05-210 when: - 1.
+- 1. Authorize payment for licensed child care when the provider accepts the DCYF child care subsidy rates and one of the following criteria is met: - 1.
+The child care center is licensed by DCYF or the equivalent agency in another state. - 2.
+The family home providing the child care has a child care license through DCYF or the equivalent agency in another state. - 3.
+The home or center is certified by DCYF or equivalent agency in another state if the child care program or family home is exempted from the licensing requirements by DCYF, e.g., military, public schools or Tribal Nations. - 2.
+Obtain area administrator approval to pay the provider's usual rate on the Administrative Approval Request DCYF 05-210 when: - 1.
 It is in the child's best interest; and - 2.
 Subsidized child care is not obtainable or reasonably accessible. - 3.
-Authorize payment of a registration fee to the providers when a child: - 1.
-Is first enrolled with a provider; - 2.
-Is enrolled in a child care provider during the eligibility period outlined in the Working Connections and Seasonal Child Care Subsidy Program, WAC 110-15-0003; or - 3.
+Authorize payment of a registration fee to the providers when a child either: - 1.
+Is first enrolled with a provider. - 2.
+Is enrolled with a child care provider during the eligibility period outlined in the Working Connections and Seasonal Child Care Subsidy Program chapter 110-15 WAC. - 3.
 Leaves child care and then returns to the same provider more than 60 days later. - 4.
-Authorize a monthly field trip or quality enhancement fee up to \$30 dollars per child or the provider's actual cost for the field trip, whichever is less: - 1.
-Directly to a licensed or certified family home child care provider if the child care is provided by a licensed or certified family home care provider; or - 2.
+If funds are available, authorize a monthly field trip or quality enhancement fee up to \$30 dollars per child or the provider's actual cost for the field trip, whichever is less, either: - 1.
+Directly to a licensed or certified family home child care provider if the child care is provided by a licensed or certified family home care provider. - 2.
 As reimbursement to the out-of-home caregiver if the child care is provided in a licensed child care center. - 1.
 The field trip or quality enhancement fee is intended to cover the provider's actual expenses for: - 1.
-Admission.

-- 2. Enrichment programs or ongoing lessons. - 3.
-Public transportation or mileage reimbursement at the Office of Financial Management rate for the use of a private vehicle. - 4.
-The cost of hiring a nonemployee to provide an activity at the child care site in-house field trip activity. - 5.
-The purchase or development of a prekindergarten curriculum. - 2.
+Admission - 2.
+Enrichment programs or ongoing lessons - 3.
+Public transportation or mileage reimbursement at the Office of Financial Management rate for the use of a private vehicle - 4.
+The cost of hiring a nonemployee to provide an activity at the child care site in-house field trip activity - 5.
+The purchase or development of a prekindergarten curriculum - 2.
 The field trip or quality enhancement fee will not cover fees or admission costs for adults on field trips, or food purchased on field trips. - 3.
 The fee must be required of all parents whose children are in the provider's care. - 5.
 Payments for Unlicensed Child Care